Rotate Your Device

 As one SDR manager at a fintech company put it: "Our CRM is a graveyard of accurate names with zero context.
 I know exactly who the Head of Partnerships is at every bank, but I have no idea which ones just launched a crypto product and need a BaaS provider.
 That's what I need to know to call them today."

 Live web search changes this.
 When you look for the event itself — a funding round, a new regulatory filing, a hiring spree for a specific role — and then map that to contact data, you're enriching based on time-sensitive truth, not a database snapshot.
 That's the architectural gap most tools never address.
+Their enrichment is a batch job; a trigger-based approach is event-driven, and that difference determines whether you're calling a month late.

 What's the difference between intent data and a verified buying trigger — and why it matters?

 Intent data says "they might be interested."
-A verified trigger says "they are actively doing something that requires a solution."
+A verified buying trigger says "they are actively doing something that requires a solution."
 The latter is far more actionable, and it's possible to find with the right enrichment approach — if your tool searches the live web and not a static intent graph.

 A co-founder of an AI company told us: "We burned through Apollo credits targeting 'Head of Digital Transformation' at insurers.
 Then we switched to looking for insurers that had posted job listings for 'Head of Agentic AI' — and that's when the meetings started booking.
 The title doesn't buy; the trigger buys."